Article I – Organization

 Section 2.6 Termination of Membership.

-a) Members may terminate their membership in the Cooperative by voluntarily submitting a written statement to the Board.
+- Termination.
+Members may terminate their membership in the Cooperative by voluntarily submitting a written statement to the Board.
 The Board may elect to terminate a membership if a Member dies, ceases to exist, is past due on Member Interest payments, or fails to comply with the requirements of these bylaws or other Board policies.
 The Board must conduct a fair and reasonable hearing conducted in good faith before terminating any membership.

-b) Member Interest.
+- Member Interest.
 When a membership is terminated, the Board may elect to repurchase the Member Interest for the original purchase price, transfer the original purchase price to a Fund established under Article II, or, under special circumstances, transfer the Member Interest to another designated party.

-c) Surrender of Membership Rights.
+- Surrender of Membership Rights.
 When a membership is terminated, the Member shall no longer have any rights of membership, including voting rights or rights to any information, accounting, or inspection of the books of the Cooperative’s affairs.

 Article III – Capital Structure